Read This First

 Prompt 2: Provide seven hypothetical scientific studies and the confounding factors that might frustrate the attempt to arrive at a legitimate conclusion.

-Study on the Effect of Sleep on Cognitive Function: practical stakes and consequences.
+The real issue is what Study on the Effect of Sleep on Cognitive Function changes once it becomes precise.

-The section turns on Study on the Effect of Sleep on Cognitive Function, Study on the Impact of Physical Activity on Heart Health, and Study on the Relationship Between Diet and Depression.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Study on the Effect of Sleep on Cognitive Function, Study on the Impact of Physical Activity on Heart Health, and Study on the Relationship Between Diet and Depression in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Study on the Effect of Sleep on Cognitive Function distinct from Study on the Impact of Physical Activity on Heart Health.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Study on the Effect of Sleep on Cognitive Function distinct from Study on the Impact of Physical Activity on Heart Health.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Hypothetical Finding